 Phuket is a world-famous resort island in the south of Thailand.
 Visitors can take part in many activities, many of which involve the sea.
 Scuba diving in Phuket is enjoyed by hundreds of thousands tourists each year, and it’s possible to dive in Phuket all year round.
-It is generally agreed that the best diving in Thailand is on the country’s west coast, just north and south of Phuket.
+It is generally agreed that the best diving in Thailand is on the country’s west coast, just north and east of Phuket.
 Therefore, with an international airport and millions of tourists arriving each year, Phuket has a well-established scuba diving industry.

 All year round, there are dive boats around Phuket, most of which are based in the south of the island.
-From November to May the diving conditions are better due to better and more-predictable weather.
-From June to October the diving is still good, but the weather and waves can be less pleasant or unpredictable, or both.
+From November to May the diving conditions are better due to better and more predictable weather.
+From June to October, the diving is still good, but the weather and waves can be less pleasant or unpredictable, or both.
 Water temperatures almost never drop below 26°C, so a 3mm wetsuit is usually adequate.
 Marine life is varied, healthy and abundant at most dive sites.

 Directly south of Phuket Island are the Racha Islands, which have some good dive sites.
 On the west coast of Phuket, which is where most tourist beaches are, there is not much diving other than some half-day trips on local longtail boats.

 Most diving from Phuket is done on day trips, which have 2 or 3 dives.
 These are very popular, but the boats are often very busy.
 To best enjoy diving around Phuket, joining a short diving cruise enables you to relax and have better diving at the same locations, plus some other dive sites.
 Phuket liveaboard diving trips normally depart from Chalong or Patong.